Ajay-Deshpande/RealTime-Spark-Streaming/README.md

 1. **Setup:**
    - Clone the repository to your local machine.
-   - Install the required Python dependencies using `pip install -r requirements.txt`.
+   - Install the required Python dependencies using `pip install -r kafka-python pyspark findspark`.
-   - Configure the `config.ini` file with Kafka, Spark, and MySQL connection details.
+   - Configure the `streaming_app.conf` file with Kafka, Spark, and MySQL connection details.

 2. **Data Ingestion:**
    - Start producing e-commerce transaction data to Kafka topics.